Kirby0Louise/Void2D/README.md

 - Void2DNXLL - Nintendo Switch compatible version of Void2D Low Level \*

 \* *(Note:  This version of Void2D uses OpenGL rather than DirectX.
 Additionally, maximum output resolution is capped at 1920x1080p, maximum framerate is capped at 60fps and Ray Tracing is not available)*

+## FAQ

+#### Where's the support for PlayStation?

+PS4/5 development kits are far too expensive for me to obtain (they are in excess of $4000, compared to Switch's $400 and Xbox's $0 dev mode).
+Unless someone wants to donate me a couple of PS4/5 devkits, I have no plans to support the platform.
+I apologize for any inconvience this may cause.
+Talk to Sony about lowering the price of their devkits to something reasonable if you are unhappy.

+#### X is/isn't possible on Y hardware, but Void2D's RealRetro is/isn't detecting it

+Please submit a bug report and I'll look into it.
+Please note that Void2D's RealRetro technology is experimental and is not intended to be an absolute perfect match to the constraints of the target hardware.
+While I will try to get as close as reasonably possible, the system will never be perfect.